Welcome to Thrive Counseling Center and Our Team.

 Licensed Mental Health Counselor

-**Jessica is in our Federal Way office on Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays.**
+**Jessica is available for telehealth sessions on Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays.**

 Working with Jessica means getting the help you need to understand and change the negative patterns that are getting in the way within your life and relationships.